 Select a logo for Software Center: Click Browse to select an image to appear in Software Center.
 The logo must be a JPEG, PNG, or BMP of 400 x 100 pixels, with a maximum size of 750 KB.
 The logo file name shouldn't contain spaces.

 Hide unapproved applications in Software Center

-Starting in Configuration Manager version 1802, when this option is enabled, user available applications that require approval are hidden in Software Center.
+Starting in Configuration Manager version 1802, when you enable this option, user-available applications that require approval are hidden in Software Center.

 Hide installed applications in Software Center

-Starting in Configuration Manager version 1802, applications that are already installed will no longer show in the Applications tab when this option is enabled.
+Starting in Configuration Manager version 1802, when you enable this option, applications that are already installed no longer show in the Applications tab.
 This option is set as the default when you install or upgrade to Configuration Manager 1802.
 Installed applications are still available for review under the installation status tab.